davcri/advent-of-code-2023/README.md

 The puzzle was easier than the other days so I took a different approach to [input parsing](https://github.com/davcri/advent-of-code-2023/blob/main/day06/puzzle.ts#L6).
 It's probably silly to not use `.split()` and `replaceAll()` as I did for puzzle 2, but it was a fun mental exercise.

+### Day 07

+I love card games (look also at my [Triple Triad implementation](https://github.com/crystal-bit/triple-triad-godot) in Godot).

+Using an OOP for this project helped a lot for puzzle 1.
+I still need to figure out puzzle 2 but I was pretty tired from the work week.

+### Day 08

+Puzzle 1 is taking an eternity to run.